UPDATE 3-British PM takes aim at corporate tax avoiders

 "Central to many of the tax structures put in place by multinational companies are the international rules on transfer pricing.
 Changing these rules requires broad international agreement, which typically takes a long time to obtain."

-The Trades Union Congress - Britain's labor union federation - said Cameron's government needed to start by making the British tax system far more transparent.
+The Trades Union Congress - Britain's labour union federation - said Cameron's government needed to start by making the British tax system far more transparent.

 That process may be helped by a Supreme Court ruling on Wednesday which said that advice by accountants could not be kept secret in the same way that legal counsel is confidential.